oanhgle/em-/README.md

 ### Connecting with the community

 Self-care isn't enough.
 We need community care to thrive.
 Our goal is to create a space where people can take ownership of their efforts to strengthen communities.
 A community contribution can take many forms; it can be as simple as attending an event on campus to share your vision, goals, or skills with others.
 With Emnet, users can see what events are taking place on USF campus and earn `$BULLCOIN$` for attending them.
 Users will be able to redeem `$BULLCOIN$` for a variety of exciting rewards, such as discounts on goods and services on USF's campus.
+Users can also trade tokens with each other.

 ### Connecting with yourself through journaling

 In addition to taking ownership of building the community, we want users to feel appreciated for taking care of their own mental health.
-Studies have also shown that journaling can reduce the frequency of intrusive, depressive thoughts, help college students who are vulnerable to depression, and reduce overall levels of depression in those diagnosed with a Major Depressive Disorder.
+Studies have shown that journaling can reduce the frequency of intrusive, depressive thoughts, help college students who are vulnerable to depression, and reduce overall levels of depression in those diagnosed with a Major Depressive Disorder.
 With Emnet, users can maximize the benefit of self-reflection through journaling and gain `$BULLCOIN$`.

 ### Interactive Map